beibel/marketing-cloud-php-sdk/README.md

     in Create / Update / Delete / Perform methods in multiple objects mode.

 In multiple objects mode some objects can be processed successfully, some have errors.
-If at least one error present, DataProBoston SDK will throw MultipleModeResponseException exception.
+If, at least one error present, DataProBoston SDK will throw MultipleModeResponseException exception.
 This exception has 2 useful methods:
 - getErrors().
-Returns an array of errors, where each error is 2-element array of message (string) and code (int).
+Returns an array of errors, where each error is a 2-element array of message (string) and code (int).
                Indexes correspond to indexes in $object argument of SoapClient method call.
 - getCreatedObjectsIdentifiers().
 Returns an array of identifiers identically